ydli-ai/ydli-ai/README.md

 ### Hi there 👋

-I am currently a Post-Doc researcher at NGNLab, Tsinghua University.
+I am currently a PostDoc researcher at Department of Electronic Engineering, Tsinghua University.
 My research focuses on the **application of large language models (LLMs)**.

 ### Education